git-josip/scala-backend/README.md

 - JSON Web Tokens (JWT) is used for user identification and authentication

-- application is divided into modules i.e. user module, organization-structure module etc.
+- application is divided into modules i.e. user module, organization-structure module etc. Each module have dao, domain, validation, service packages.

+- for dependency injection it is uused: Spring dependecy injection